Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 "...From all the way over there?"

 Vemik twitched his ears.
 "I have *good* hearing.
 But yes.
-I just wish...I have time to be a good Given-Man.
+I just wish...
+I have time to be a good Given-Man.
 I have time to love and fuck and feed the tribe.
 I just wish I had some time to *think."*

 "Okay.
 So, let me ask you, then: are you here to kvetch?
 You do seem to have the time to grouse with me, after all…"